 There are some nuances when learning how to use technical analysis.
 You may decide to purchase a stock around the 50% Fibonacci retracement level because it has been working on that stock.
 However, to make money you would also need to know when to take profits.
 In some cases, it may make sense to take profits when the reaches the 61.8% retracement…in other cases, it may be wise to hold on.

 It takes time to become more accustomed to some of the nuances in trading.
 Be nimble when using the Fibonacci retracement levels.
 Find out which buy, sell, and stop areas have been working…then focus on those and stop what isn’t working.

 If you’re serious about learning strategy, check it out here.

 The Bottom Line

 Fibonacci retracement levels are one of the most popular technical analysis tools.
 They have their origins in the Fibonacci sequence numbers.
 The central belief is that the markets follow certain patterns which mimic the golden ratio.

 The golden ratio is observed everywhere.
 From shells to flower petals, the golden ratio also finds its way into financial markets through Fibonacci levels where traders use it every single day.

 However, the way you analyze the data is very important.
 You should always use multiple tools with the Fibonacci retracement levels.
 This is a great way to increase the likelihood of making the right trading decisions.

 Using Fibonacci retracement levels takes practice.
 Before you go out there and start trading using this tool, practice spotting which levels provide high-probability setups.

+Want to know more about how to draw Fibonacci retracement?
 We highly recommend checking out the Raging Bull online web resource on technical analysis which is a great way to get started with using these tools in making the right trading decisions.
 It also packs in some powerful tips and guidance to help you succeed.